v8tech/slack-observer/README.md

-# Slack Message Fetcher & Listener
+# Slack Observer: A Slack Message Fetcher & Listener Example

 This repository contains **two example Python scripts** that demonstrate how to interact with the **Slack API** to retrieve and process messages from channels.